 Border wastewater quality is critical for protecting investments in infrastructure and water resources in both countries.
-Wastewater from the cross-border neighboring cities of Nogales, Arizona, and Nogales, Sonora, or Ambos Nogales is treated at the Nogales International Wastewater Treatment Plant (NIWWTP).
-Located in Rio Rico, Arizona, the NIWWTP discharges treated effluent to the Santa Cruz River.
-The Office of Border Environmental Protection (OBEP) currently provides material and technical support to the wastewater utility in Nogales, Sonora (OOMAPAS-NS) for the purpose of improving the quality of wastewater discharges originating in Mexico.
-This helps protect investments in infrastructure and water resources in both countries.
+Wastewater from the cross-border neighboring cities of Nogales, Arizona, and Nogales, Sonora, or Ambos Nogales is treated at the Nogales International Wastewater Treatment Plant (NIWTP).
+Located in Rio Rico, Arizona, the NIWTP discharges treated effluent to the Santa Cruz River.
+The Office of Border Environmental Protection (OBEP) supports projects focused on protecting wastewater quality at its source so that impacts on infrastructure and the environment are minimized.
+Most recently:

 OBEP and EPA have had a long history of working on border-wastewater quality issues in the Nogales region.
-With partial assistance from a grant through EPA's U.S.-Mexico Border 2012 Environmental Program, Nogales, Sonora, has constructed a water quality laboratory for analyses of wastewater samples collected in Sonora.
+With partial assistance from a grant through the Border 2020 Program predecessor, Nogales, Sonora constructed a water quality laboratory for analyses of wastewater samples collected in Sonora.
 OBEP continues to encourage the appropriate authorities in Mexico to support laboratory certification for metals analyses.
-Once certified, results generated by the lab will be legally defensible and may be used for compliance purposes.
-This laboratory will be the first of its kind along the entire Arizona-Sonora border region, and may serve the analytical needs of other border communities in Sonora.
+This laboratory would be the first of its kind along the entire Arizona-Sonora border region, and may serve the analytical needs of other border communities in Sonora.
 Laboratory certification is an outstanding recommendation of the IBWC’s Nogales Binational Technical Committee.

-In December 2007, OBEP acted as a liaison between representatives from the city of Phoenix pretreatment program and the Nogales, Sonora wastewater utility in facilitating the donation of two autosamplers, flow meters, and flumes for the purpose of characterizing water quality in the broader Nogales wastewater collection system.
-OBEP's bilingual staff has provided training in the use of this kind of equipment.
-During the last four years, the legitimacy of Nogales, Sonora's pretreatment program has steadily improved within the regulated community it serves.
-The municipality has also successfully modified local implementation of state laws to improve the sustainability and effectiveness of the program.
+Historically, OBEP has acted as a liaison between representatives from the City of Phoenix pretreatment program and the Nogales, Sonora wastewater utility to facilitate the donation of monitoring equipment that is being replaced or upgraded for the purpose of characterizing water quality in the broader Nogales wastewater collection system.
+OBEP's bilingual staff provided training in the use of the equipment.
+During the last decade, the Nogales, Sonora pretreatment program has steadily increased its interaction with the regulated community it serves.

 Nogales Wash is the main drainage conveyance for the Ambos Nogales watershed.
 During periods of heavy rain, surface runoff may introduce sand, oil and grease, and/or garbage into the wastewater infrastructure of Nogales, Sonora.
 The obstructions cause sanitary-sewer overflows (SSOs) that may create sewage problems in Nogales Wash, which flows northward into Arizona.